Why store cord blood? |

 The child has full and exclusive rights to its cord blood. |

 Donated cord blood is in the ownership of the public cord blood bank.
-The parents have no guarantee that it will be available for the child if it is needed. |
+The parents have no guarantee that it will be available for their child if it is needed. |

 How much does it cost? |

-The parents pay a single payment for the collection and processing and a yearly payment for storage. |
+The parents make a single payment for the collection and processing and a yearly payment for storage. |

 There is no payment by parents if cord blood is donated.
 All costs are paid for by the cord blood bank. |